KukkonenJussi/hack-the-box/Responder/README.md

 ## <ins>**Flag**

-Now that we got both username and password for the target machine we have to think how we can get access to the target machine.
-One possible solution for example is to use tool called evil-winrm.
-Let us download that and read some manuals.
+Now that we got both username and password for the target machine we have to think how we can get access to the target machine. <ins>**WinRM**</ins> is one of the tags in this machine and after some googling one possible solution is to use tool called evil-winrm.
+Let us try that tool.
+First we have to download that and read some manuals.

 ![](Misc/evil-winrm.PNG)